 On the other hand if I am waking through the Arab market in the Old City of Jerusalem I must be aware of that particular situation.
 Being hit by a rocket is unlikely.
 Being attacked by a knife is a possibility.
 So my situational awareness consists of thinking "in this situation a knife attack is a possibility.
 Thus I will keep my physical distance as much as possible from others, I will watch their body movements and be aware of their hand positions and I will keep my hands free.
 Mostly, I shall remain very alert."

-participants walking through the Arab market, Old City, Jerusalem
+Arab market, Old City, Jerusalem

 We must train ourselves to be alert and see potential dangers.
 This is our first line of defense.